Parliamentary Commission on Cults in France: Raffarin's , 2005

 The Prime Minister asked his civil servants to update a number of instructions issued previously, to apply criteria set in consultation with the Interministerial Commission for Monitoring and Combating Cultic Deviances (MIVILUDES), and to avoid falling back on lists of groups for the identification of cultic deviances.

 Commission of 1999

 Content

 A further French parliamentary commission reported in 1999 on cults in connection with money and the economy.
 Several groups previously omitted in the 1995 report were added (Ancient Mystical Order Rosae Crucis, Anthroposophy, At the Heart of the Communication, Prima Verba, Energo-Chromo-Kinese).
-The report said that the Jehovah's Witnesses and the Church of Scientology were the richest "cults", whose annual budget reached respectively 200,000,000 and 60,000,000 FF (30,500,000 and 9,147,000€ respectively).
-Sōka Gakkai, Ancient Mystical Order Rosae Crucis, Sukyo Mahikari, New Apostolic Church, Unification Church, Dianova, Association of the Triumphant Vajra (Mandarom) and Anthroposophy had an annual income between 20,000,000 and 50,000,000 FF (approximately between 3,000,000€ and 7,600,000€).
+The report said that the Jehovah's Witnesses and the Church of Scientology were the richest "cults", whose annual budget reached respectively FF200,000,000 and FF60,000,000 (€30,500,000 and €9,147,000 respectively).
+Sōka Gakkai, Ancient Mystical Order Rosae Crucis, Sukyo Mahikari, New Apostolic Church, Unification Church, Dianova, Association of the Triumphant Vajra (Mandarom) and Anthroposophy had an annual income between FF20,000,000 and FF50,000,000 (approximately between €3,000,000 and €7,600,000).